4 Ways to Make Work Boots Waterproof at Home – The Ultimate Guide

 waterproofing silicone boot spray

 Use a silicone spray to make work boots waterproof.
 This is easy and effective but will not last as long as any of the methods mentioned above, so you may need to reapply or refresh it more often for it to be fully functional once again.
-Also, it’s best to give them time after spraying before wearing them because this allows the solvent some time to evaporate off, which can cause an unpleasant smell if worn too soon.
+Also, it’s best to give them time after spraying before wearing them because this allows the solvent some time to evaporate, which can cause an unpleasant smell if worn too soon.
 You should also avoid over-spraying – just one quick application around the seams is enough, then let dry thoroughly before using.

 Method Four: Desperate DIY Method